annawchou/fluxible.io/docs/guides/fetching-data.md

 server.use(pluginInstance.getXhrPath(), pluginInstance.getMiddleware());
 ```

-### Accessing Your Services
+## Accessing Your Services

-To maintain the Flux unidirectional data flow, fetchers are only accessible from action creators.
+To maintain the Flux unidirectional data flow, fetchers are only accessible from action creators via the actionContext.

 ```js